fkie-cad/drivstaller/README.md

 * /u Uninstall and stop the driver.
 * /o Start the driver.
 * /x Stop the driver.
+* /c Check, if the service already exists.
 * /s Service start type.
 	* 0: Boot (started by the system loader)
 	* 1: System (started by the IoInitSystem)